bitvora/wot-relay/README.md

 sudo systemctl enable wot-relay
 ```

-### 6. Start the Project with Docker Compose (optional)
+### 6. Start the Project with Docker Compose

 To start the project using Docker Compose, follow these steps:

 1. Ensure Docker and Docker Compose are installed on your system.
 2. Navigate to the project directory.
+3. Edit the `docker-compose.yml` file to update the environment variables as needed:

+    ```yaml
+    environment:
+        RELAY_NAME: "utxo WoT relay"
+        RELAY_PUBKEY: "YOURPUBKEY"
+        RELAY_DESCRIPTION: "Only notes in utxo WoT"
+        DB_PATH: "./db"
+    ```

-3. Run the following command:
+4. Run the following command:

     ```sh
     docker-compose up --build
     ```

 This will build the Docker image and start the `wot-relay` service as defined in the `docker-compose.yml` file.
 The application will be accessible on port 3334.

 ### 7. Access the relay